presseverykey/everykey-tutorial/lesson2/GPIO.md

 which means: define an alias named GPIO which is a pointer (\*) to a region of memory starting at 0x50000000.
-The contents of the region correspong to the type GPIO_STRUCT.
+The contents of the region corresponding to the type GPIO_STRUCT.
 The way C works, a pointer to a region of memory can be used as an array, so if we want to access the configuration for the second port, we can do so via: